 Bosnian international goalkeeper and Tournament ambassador Asmir Begović backed the flagship event.
 The tournament encourages pupils to learn lessons from the genocide, with the figure 8372 representing the number of individuals who lost their lives during the genocide.
 We plan to stage the tournament again in 2016.

 Spreading the Srebrenica story in schools

 We have developed education packs which will reach 20,000 pupils by mid-2016.
 These allow teachers to use the lessons from Srebrenica in Personal, social and health education (PSHE) classes to illustrate how genocide can grow if hatred and intolerance are left unchecked.

 Regional and Country Boards

 Remembering Srebrenica’s aim is to bring communities together to challenge hatred and intolerance whilst promoting a cohesive society.
-Our nine Regional and Country Boards help us to do this by organising and co-ordinating memorial events in their areas.
+Our nine Regional and Country Boards help us to do this by organising and co-ordinating memorial community action in their areas.
 If you wish to get involved in the activities of your region or country please contact us at email@example.com.